-He works beside community members and grassroots organizations to lead campaigns and build coalitions to eliminate police violence, address community needs, end the criminalization of students -- specifically black disabled students -- and advocate for the implementation of policy and legislation to reduce harm.
+He works beside community members and grassroots organizations to lead campaigns and build coalitions to address policing and community needs, end the criminalization of students -- specifically black disabled students -- and advocate for the implementation of policy and legislation to reduce harm.

-As a founding member of the Harriet Tubman Collective and co-creator of the We Can’t Breathe: The Deaf & Disabled Margin of Police Brutality Project, he travels across cities and towns to build collective power within multiply-marginalized communities and construct alternatives to systems of policing and imprisonment.
+As a founding member of the Harriet Tubman Collective and co-creator of the We Can’t Breathe: The Deaf & Disabled Margin of Police Brutality Project, he travels across cities and towns to build collective power within multiply-marginalized communities and construct a world in which policing and imprisonment no longer exist. .